karel-burda/cmake-helpers/README.md

 Where `CMAKE_BUILD_TYPE` and `config` parameters are optional.

-Tests are being run in the Continuous Integration environment and code coverage (in the non-optimized mode) is computed, see [.travis.yml](.travis.yml).
+Tests are being run in the Continuous Integration environment on Linux, OS X and Windows.

+Code coverage (in the non-optimized mode) is computed, see [.travis.yml](.travis.yml).